Nesting/overlapping ranges and RegExp capturing groups

 instance.markRanges(ranges, {

-// to distinguish ranges you can add some property to ranges
+// to distinguish ranges you can add some property to it

 if (range.nested) {